mozilla/bedrock/docs/pipeline.rst

 - *Firefox download URL:* https://download.mozilla.org/

 .. note::
-    By default, the Demo servers on GCP point to the Bouncer Dev service.
+    By default, the Demo servers on GCP point to the Bouncer Dev service at https://dev.bouncer.nonprod.webservices.mozgcp.net/
     To change this, you will have adjust GCP Secrets - see the `demo sites`_ docs